highcharts/highcharts-meteor/README.md

 That's all, you have access on the `client` side to Highcharts namespace.
 You can create charts in a standard way, as always.

+You can also find examples in our [article](http://www.highcharts.com/blog/195-meteor-standalone).

 ## Debugging

 You can load source files, instead of minified for debugging.
 Simply change `.js` to `.src.js` in the config file, for example: